Connecting young people with sound opportunities

 As a trustee, you can make a real difference that can help countless others realise and achieve their musical potential, develop new skills and help them in their future careers.
 Being a trustee will provide you with insight into how charities are run and developed, as well as providing a platform to get actively involved in discussions about future projects, directly contributing to AMP’s work.
 This is a huge opportunity to contribute to shaping positive futures for children and young people with the least opportunity, especially those in rurally-isolated areas.

 We’re proud that we reflect young people’s voices on our board.
-Currently only 3% of trustees in the UK are under the age of 30, yet 45% of AMP’s trustees are under 30.
+Currently only 3% of trustees in the UK are under the age of 30, yet 33% of AMP’s trustees are under 30.
 Young trustees who join us will gain valuable transferable skills for future employment.

 What does it involve?

 You will be expected to attend four meetings a year.
 This is a voluntary position, but you will have travel reimbursed.
 Trustees are involved in governance and strategic guidance but not in the delivery of operations.
 Their role is to ensure the charity is successfully delivering its aims and objectives.
 AMP will support all new trustees through a process of induction, training and mentoring.
 You do not need to be based in North Yorkshire, and many of our meetings take place online.
 You do not need any former trustee experience to commit to this role.
+Additional time contributing to subgroups such as finance or fundraising is optional but encouraged.

 Interested?
 Get in touch!